qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 2. more sophisticated loss functions,
 3. changing architectures between training and inference.

-These are challenges that not every practitioner can overcome easily.
-Luckily, Quaterion is built to tackle such problems.
+Quaterion is a fine tuning framework built to tackle such problems in similarity learning.
-It offers great functionalities such as:

-1. caching for smaller memory footprint and an incredible speedup.
+It uses [PyTorch Lightning](https://www.pytorchlightning.ai/) as a backend, which is advertized with the motto, "spend more time on research, less on engineering."
+This is also true for Quaterion, and it includes:

+1. Trainable and servable model classes,
 2. annotated built-in loss functions, and a wrapper over [pytorch-metric-learning](https://kevinmusgrave.github.io/pytorch-metric-learning/) when you need even more,
-3. training and inference abstraction to easily go from experimentation to model serving.
+3. Sample, dataset and data loader classes to make it easier to work with similarity learning data,
+4. A caching mechanism for faster iterations and less memory footprint.

 ## A closer look at Quaterion
-Quaterion is built upon [PyTorch Lightning](https://www.pytorchlightning.ai/), which is advertized with the motto, "spend more time on research, less on engineering."
-This is also true for Quaterion.

 Let's break down some important modules:

 - `TrainableModel`: A subclass of `pl.LightNingModule` that has additional hook methods such as `configure_encoders`, `configure_head`, `configure_metrics` and others to define objects needed for training and evaluation.